 - Expand habitat for bears, migratory birds, white-tailed deer and other wildlife.

 Began in May 2012.
-Conservation easements on more than 22,000 acres secured to date.
+Conservation easements on nearly 35,000 acres have been secured to date or are pending closure.

 - Mississippi River Trust